isomerpages/mlaw-corp/news/speeches/_posts/2012-06-11-Speech-by-Minister-for-Law-Mr-K-Shanmugam-at-the-Opening-Plenary-of-the-21st-Congress-of-the-International-Council-for-Commercial-Arbitration.md

 ---
-layout: post
-title: Speech by Minister for Law, Mr K Shanmugam, at the Opening Plenary of the 21st Congress of the International Council for Commercial Arbitration
+title: 'Speech by Minister for Law, Mr K Shanmugam, at the Opening Plenary of the 21st Congress of the International Council for Commercial Arbitration'
 permalink: /news/speeches/speech-by-minister-for-law-mr-k-shanmugam-at-the-opening-plenary-of-the-21st-congress-of-the
 breadcrumb: Speeches
-collection_name: news

 ---

 11 Jun 2012 Posted in [Speeches](/news/speeches)